 Mozambique

-Swahili is recognized as an official minority language in Mozambique and is commonly spoken in the Nothern part of Mozambique.
+Swahili is recognized as an official minority language in Mozambique and is commonly spoken in the Northern part of Mozambique.
 Portuguese and English are the major spoken languages, but a minority speak Swahili, mostly for business and trade.

 Comoros Islands